What is Faith Works?

 - Once we have heard the Gospel proclaimed we will listen to a mini teaching about the Gospel and will learn how the Gospel is relating to us and our lives.
 We will learn how to put our FAITH to WORK.

-- From there we are broken up into small groups and meet separately for the bulk of the remainder of the morning.
+- From there we are broken up into small groups and meet separately for the bulk of the remainder of the evening.

 - In the age appropriate small groups your child is given the opportunity to dive deeper into the Gospel and the focus through an appropriate activity or small group questions.
 This is the time that your child will get to really internalize the Gospel message.

-- After a concluding prayer each child will depart with a Family Newsletter.
-At the bottom of each Newsletter are two challenges for the week.
-These are optional, but if they bring back the bottom portion the following week, they will receive points that will add up for prizes throughout year.
+- After night prayer in the church, each child will depart with a Family Newsletter.
+At the bottom of each Newsletter are challenges for the week.
+These are optional, but if they bring back the newsletter the following week, they can earn prizes.

 Volunteers are still needed in a variety of ways.
 Please contact Sr. Amata Christi: email@example.com for more information about volunteering.
 If you are a school parent, helping in any parish program counts toward your volunteer hours.